 In thinking merely that union of seven and five, I have by no means already thought the concept of twelve; and no matter how long I dissect my concept of such possible sum, still I shall never find in it that twelve.
 We must go beyond these concepts and avail our ourselves of the intuition corresponding to one of the two: e.g., our five fingers or (as Segner does in his Arithmetic) five dots.
 In this way we must gradually add, the units of the five given in intuition. … .
 For then it is very evident that, no matter how much we twist and turn our concepts, we can never find the [number of the] sum by merely dissecting our concepts, i.e., without availing ourselves of intuition.
 (Kant, CPuR: B14-15)

-***The first epistemological difficulty is with number sins, whether they are ideas or objects and this can be seen from the semantic structure of the signs-symbols: The Realist Platonic Ideas in the left and Nominalist Phenomenal Object in the right side, schema [6].
-The epistemological difficulties in mathematics are what numbers are, objects of signs or signs of objects, and what is mathematics and proof in it (Russell, 1901).
+***The first epistemological difficulty is with numbers, whether they are ideas or objects, and this can be seen from the semantic structure of the signs-symbols: The realist platonic ideas are to the left and the nominalist phenomenal object is to the right side of schema [6].
+The epistemological difficulties in mathematics are how to determine what numbers are, objects of signs or signs of objects, and what mathematics and mathematical proof amount to (Russell, 1901).

-After Russel as a philosopher and mathematician shoed the difficulties of the mathematician to understand intuitively the work with pure mathematic it is interesting to see how Shila kishore relate the mathematics to its essential role in the Artificial Intelligence (Published Jun 26, 2023):
+After Russell, as a philosopher and mathematician, showed the challenges mathematicians face in intuitively understanding their work with pure mathematic, it is interesting to see how Shila Kishore relates mathematics to its essential role in artificial intelligence:

 The application of mathematics in AI is fundamental to the development and success of intelligent systems.
 Mathematics provides the tools and concepts necessary for AI algorithms to process data, learn patterns, and make informed decisions.
 As AI continues to evolve and shape our world, the synergy between mathematics and AI will remain crucial, unlocking new frontiers and possibilities for innovation.
 By harnessing the power of mathematics, AI has the potential to transform industries, solve complex problems, and enhance our daily lives in remarkable ways.
-(Shila kishore: The Crucial Role of Mathematics in Artificial Intelligence, Conclusion: Published Jun 26, 2023)
+(Kishore, 2023)

-The following is my elaboration on the difficulties with the use of formal mathematics to explain our scientific operation only by the mathematicises intuition.
+The following is my elaboration of the difficulties with the use of formal mathematics to explain our scientific operation only through mathematic intuition.

-4. Epistemic Logic, Representing Our Confrontation in Reality, Is the Methodology of All Our Knowledge
+3. Epistemic Logic, Representing Our Confrontation with Reality, is the Methodology of All Our Knowledge

-4.1 Epistemic Logic Is the Methodology of Perceptual and Scientific Operations in Proving True Representation of Reality to Guide Human Conducts
+3.1 Epistemic Logic is the Methodology of Perceptual and Scientific Operations when Proving Representations of Reality True and Guiding Human Conduct